NathanielJS1541/AoC_2025/felix/README.md

               + VROLL(hrollRight, -1)
               + hrollRight
               + VROLL(hrollRight, 1),

-        M-(summed<4)*M
+        // M is all 0 or 1, so subtract 1 from every cell with < 4 adjacents to remove that roll.
+        M - (summed < 4) * M
         )
     ),

     // This function keeps removing all accessible rolls until an update runs where no changes are made.
-    // It returns the number of rolls which have been removed.
+    // It returns the total number of rolls which have been removed.
-    UPDATE_UNTIL_STEADY, LAMBDA(ME, M,lastCount,
+    UPDATE_UNTIL_STEADY, LAMBDA(ME, M, lastCount,
         LET(
             newM, UPDATE(M),
             newCount, SUM(newM),